oscarvalente/price-tag/README.md

         * add babel ✅
         * add minify + uglify ✅
         * add sourcemap ✅
+        * copy needed assets to dist to have it decoupled ❗
         * add eslint
  * swap HandlebarsJS for React ❗